How To Develop The Right Mindset For Creative Photography

 Our Past Is Valuable, But It Is Behind Us

 That’s not to say the past isn’t important.
-Its value is that we can use it as a way to learn from our mistakes and so that we can identify and nurture the more positive aspects of our nature.
+Its value lies in the fact that we can use it as a way to learn from our mistakes and then identify and nurture the more positive aspects of our nature.

 I'm not about denying the past, but about remodeling ourselves so that we can live the life we were born to live.
 And by that I mean a life of meaning and contribution.

-Potential and talent, when unrealized, are like giant albatrosses slung around our neck.
-They are the reason we never get anywhere.
+Potential and talent, when unrealized, are like giant albatrosses slung around your neck.
+Together with self limiting beliefs they are what holds you back from realizing your true potential.

 Do You Really Love To Travel?